“It’s really clear that the most precious resource we all have is time.”

-So, if time management is one of your strengths, you should certainly strive to showcase that on your resume.
+So, if having time management skills is one of your strengths, you should certainly strive to showcase that on your resume.

 Here’s a general rule of thumb to help guide you: when it comes to writing your resume, it’s always better to show not tell.